-Scheduling of patients should be prioritized as urgent (tier 1), semi-urgent (tier 2), or elective (tier 3), reflecting the potential of serious outcomes with delay of procedures.
-A detailed classification of symptoms and diagnoses by tier group can be found elsewhere5.
+Following a referral to the GI clinic, patients should be scheduled for a date appropriate to meet usual medical and COVID-19 screening needs.
+In states having rescinded the suspension of elective procedures, practices can schedule clinic and endoscopic appointments according to their scheduling process in place prior to the pandemic.
+In states (or areas) with continued suspension of elective procedures, scheduling of patients should be prioritized as urgent (tier 1), semi-urgent (tier 2), or elective (tier 3), reflecting the potential of serious outcomes with delay of procedures.
+A detailed classification of symptoms and diagnoses by tier group can be found elsewhere.
 Elective (tier 3), in this scheme, does not mean optional.
 If there are indications for the procedure, then inherently there are patient risks if it is not carried out.
 Patients should also be prioritized by the extent of their comorbidities, mainly to identify those whose physiological state might rapidly worsen if a procedure is deferred, or if their status might make them more vulnerable to COVID-19 adverse events.
-For example, a delayed evaluation of a colitis patient, may mandate empiric high dose corticosteroids.
+For example, a delayed evaluation of a colitis patient may mandate empiric high-dose corticosteroids.